1601 (Mark Twain): Publication history

 The squib was originally written in 1876 for "a highly respectable, all-male writing group" as an exercise in the style of Rabelais.
 It was first published in the "incredibly rare" Cleveland edition of 1880, which is believed to number only four copies.
 The original edition was anonymous.
-While visiting West Point in 1881, Twain discovered that a man he met there, Charles Erskine Scott Wood, had access to a private printing press.
-Twain asked Wood to print off a new edition of fifty copies (now known as the "West Point edition") which came out in 1882.
+While visiting West Point in 1881, Twain discovered that a man he met, Charles Erskine Scott Wood, had access to a private printing press.
+Twain asked Wood to print off a new edition of fifty copies (now known as the "West Point edition"), which came out in 1882.
 Twain acknowledged authorship in 1906.

 The skit remained unprintable by mainstream publishers until the 1960s.
 It continued to be published by small private presses.
 Its characterization as "pornography" was satirized by Franklin J. Meine in the introduction to the 1939 edition.
 Another little-known edition was printed from hand-set type by John Hecht in Chicago in 1951.

-In 1978 the "Lazarus Edition" of 200 copies was published.
-It consisted of newly discovered pages of a private printing from the 20's with a new, wood engraved portrait of Mark Twain, made by Barry Moser.
+In 1978, the "Lazarus Edition" of 200 copies was published.
+It consisted of newly discovered pages of a private printing from the 20s with a new, wood-engraved portrait of Mark Twain, made by Barry Moser.